 Homeowners are encouraged to maintain flood insurance.
-The City of Tulsa is a Community Rating System (CRS) Class II Community, and all homeowners qualify for up to a 40% discount on their flood insurance premiums.
-Homeowners are also encouraged to undertake individual mitigation measures to reduce their risk of overland flooding.
+The City of Tulsa is a Community Rating System (CRS) Class II Community, so all homeowners qualify for up to a 40% discount on their flood insurance premiums.
+Homeowners are also encouraged to undertake individual mitigation measures to reduce their risk of overland flow and overbank flooding.
 The City of Tulsa is ready to assist in this effort with advice.